-Should consumers keep records of their dealings with their adviser?
+Why should consumers keep records of their dealings with their adviser?

-Sometimes things can go wrong in the advice process.
-Consumers who keep complete and accurate records have an advantage over those consumers who do not if things go wrong and they need to lodge a complaint with AFCA.
+Sometimes things can go wrong and losses are suffered.
+Consumers who keep complete and accurate records have an advantage over those consumers who do not if things go wrong and they need to lodge a dispute with FOS.

-We rely on information provided by both financial firms and complainants when resolving financial advice complaints.
-Complainants who keep complete, accurate and contemporaneous records of their dealings with their adviser are better positioned to quickly give us the information we need to fairly resolve their complaint and to get a quicker resolution of their complaint.
+FOS relies on information provided by Financial Services Providers and Applicants when resolving financial advice disputes.
+Applicants who keep complete and accurate records of their dealings with their adviser are better positioned to quickly give FOS the information it needs to fairly resolve their dispute and to get a speedier resolution to their dispute.

 Keep copies of all documents given to you by your adviser, take notes of conversations and confirm your understanding of what was said by email to your adviser.
-Do this at the time or as soon after the meeting as possible.
-Date and sign the document.